MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-openshift/platform-automation-devops.md

 - Embrace a [shift-left](/devops/develop/shift-left-make-testing-fast-reliable) DevOps approach consistently through security and policy:

-  - **Security**: Add vulnerability-scanning tools like container scanning early in the pipeline.
+  - **Security:** Add vulnerability-scanning tools like container scanning early in the pipeline.
-  - **Policy**: Use policy as code and enforce policies as cloud-native by using admission controllers.
+  - **Policy:** Use policy as code and enforce policies as cloud-native by using admission controllers.

 - Treat every failure, error, or outage as an opportunity to automate and improve overall solution quality.
 Integrate this approach in your shift left and [site reliability engineering](/azure/site-reliability-engineering/) framework.